Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Introduction

-In the first part of this paper, the analysis is carried out with the use of the \emph{statistically consistent Gutzwiller approximation} (SGA), within which we can account for correlation effects in a reasonable computing time (cf. derivation of SGA method in Refs.~\cite{SGA,Jedrak2010,*Jedrak2011} and its various applications in Refs.~\cite{Abram2013-PhysRevB.88.094502,Kaczmarczyk2011,*Howczak2013,*Kadzielawa2013,*Wysokinski2014,*Wysokinski2014-PhysRevB.90.081114,*Abram2014-APP.126.A25,*Wysokinski2015-PhysRevB.91.081108,*Abram2016-JMMM.400.27}).
-In the second part of the paper (cf. Sec. \ref{sec:4b}), we test the robustness of the pure superconducting solution beyond SGA, i.e., using \emph{a systematic diagrammatic expansion of the Gutzwiller-wave function} (DE-GWF method).
-This last approach allows us to go beyond the SGA in a systematic manner and to take into account, in higher orders, the non-local correlations of the increased range in space.
+In the first part of the paper, our analysis is carried out with the use of the so-called \emph{statistically consistent Gutzwiller approximation} (SGA), within which we can account for electron correlations in a reasonable computing time (for the derivation of SGA method see Refs.~\cite{SGA,Jedrak2010} and for its applications see Refs.~\cite{Abram2013-PhysRevB.88.094502,Kaczmarczyk2011,Zegrodnik2013-JPCM,Kadzielawa2013,Wysokinski2014prb, Abram2016}).
+This approximation represents a consistent version of the renormalized mean field theory (RMFT), as explained in the papers just mentioned.
+In the second part of the paper (cf. Sec. \ref{sec:4.3}), we test the influence of the intersite Coulomb interaction on the robustness of the pure superconducting solution beyond SGA with the use of a \emph{systematic diagrammatic expansion of the Gutzwiller-wave function} (DE-GWF method) (for details of this approach see Ref. \cite{Bunemann2012} and for the application of this method to the $t$-$J$-$U$ model see \cite{Spalek-arxiv,Zegrodnik2017-PRB}).
+This last approach allows us to go beyond the SGA in a systematic manner and to take into account non-local correlations in higher orders of the expansion.
 The differences between the SGA and the DE-GWF solutions are specified there.
-Additionally, in the Appendix \ref{app:GutzwillerFactors}, we discuss an inherent ambiguity in choosing the Gutzwiller renormalization factors when either AF or CDW states are considered in SGA.
-Namely, we show that different calculation schemes used in the literature lead also to different forms of the Gutzwiller factors, what results in different stability regimes of the AF phase.
+Additionally, in \ref{app:GutzwillerFactors}, we discuss an inherent ambiguity in choosing the Gutzwiller renormalization factors when either AF or CDW states are considered within SGA.
+Namely, we show that different calculation schemes used in the literature lead to different forms of the Gutzwiller factors, what results in different stability regimes of the AF phase.